alppekel/bugbounty-recon-tools/README.md

 Tested on Debian 11.02 amd64

-This script installs following tools:
+This script automates the process of installing following tools:

 ### Subdomain Enumeration Tools: